gtamang001/devops-poc/mds/ansible.md

-# Ansible Notes
+# Ansible
+## Introduction
 Ansible is task execution Engine

-It target the local computer and also all the computers attached to that computers via network
+It target the local computer and also all the computers attached to that computers via network.

-Very Scalable

 Execute list of tasks on various machines

-Lightweight Fleet Management System
+ - Low Cost Fleet Management
+ - Get Started Guide
+## Parts of Ansible
+ - Workd with hosts and Variables
+ - Provided Code to accomplish work
+ - Playbook: Collections of tasks
+ - Control Tasks and Play Behavior
+ - Challenge task
+## What is Ansible Good For ?
+ - Code driven deployments and operations
+ - Coordinate complicated sets of actions
+ - Manage System
+## Why choose Ansible ?

 Communication uses SSH :
 Widely trusted and used communication protocol